sonaal0805/music_app/README.md

  ## Steps to run the app:  ##

 1. Install node version 18.7.0
-2. Install the required packages by running:
+2. Install the required dependencies by running:
     `npm install`
 3. Run the development environment by running:
     `npm run dev`